Can a Physical Therapist Be Sued for Malpractice?

 - This breach of care caused harm to the patient.

 - There was quantifiable, measurable harm or damages suffered by the patient.
 Generally, damages can include the cost of care needed to remedy the harm done by the medical professional accused of medical malpractice.

 When life goes wrong, we fight for what’s right.

 When someone you love has been hurt, it can feel like nothing will ever be right or fair again.
 When this happens, the South Carolina medical malpractice lawyers at the Louthian Law Firm can review your legal options and work with you to determine the most appropriate next step.

-Medical malpractice is a politically charged issue, which has led to an extremely complex set of South Carolina laws governing malpractice lawsuits.
 If you or someone you care about has been injured by the carelessness of a medical professional, you should speak with an experienced South Carolina medical malpractice attorney like the ones at the Louthian Law Firm as soon as possible.
 Our attorneys can help you evaluate your case, protect your legal right to the courts, stand by your side throughout the legal process, and get you the best possible results.
 For a free consultation, call us today toll free at (803) 454-1200, or use our confidential online form.
 Louthian Law Firm.
 Seeking truth.
 Securing justice.